ahoym/netlify-jam-sesh/README.md

     - [Go through the register SPA flow](https://auth0.com/docs/dashboard/guides/applications/register-app-spa)
     - Get the new application's `Domain` and `Client ID` variables and insert them into their respective `.env` variables.
         - The `.env` file is `.gitignore`d and will not be checked in.
 When deploying, set the environment variable in the Netlify GUI.
+    - In `Applications` > `Your Application` > `Application Settings` > `Application URIs`, set the following URLs to your domain or explicit domain routes:
+        - Allowed Callback URLs
+        - Allowed Logout URLs
+        - Allowed Web Origins
     - (Recommended) Enable Github as a Social Connection, so devs can log into your app with their github account
 1. Create a prisma client `.env` file from the `prisma/.env.template` through:
     - `cp prisma/.env.template prisma/.env`